yasminabarkouch/used-car-market-analysis/README.md

 - Points above the line are underestimated, and points below are overestimated.

 ![Actual vs Predicted](visuals/actual_predict.png)

-## Machine Learning Model
-A **Linear Regression model** is trained at the end of the analysis to predict selling prices.
-- **Features Used:** Year, Mileage, MMR, Car Age
-- **Data Split:** 80% Training / 20% Testing
-- **Evaluation Metrics:** Mean Squared Error (MSE) and R² score (closer to 1 means better prediction)

-The ML model is integrated within the main Python file (`used_car_analysis.py`) after the EDA and visualizations, allowing full analysis and prediction in one place.

 ## Key Insights
 1. **Age and mileage lower a car’s value.**